jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 *Enemy.cs* -> `Move()` and `Update()`

+{: .hint}
-**Hint: The variable `Player` will hold a reference to the player's Transform when it is is within line of sight.
+>The variable `Player` will hold a reference to the player's Transform when it is is within line of sight.
 Otherwise, it will return null.
-How can you utilize this logic to check if the player is within the line of sight?**
+How can you utilize this logic to check if the player is within the line of sight?

 Solution (translate hex to ASCII):

 ```
 68 74 74 70 73 3A 2F 2F 79 6F 75 74 75 2E 62 65 2F 49 39 4A 47 39 6B 55 31 37 52 49 3F 73 69 3D 4B 4A 52 68 50 6E 78 72 36 54 45 48 51 71 59 69 26 74 3D 35 39 31
 ```

 Once implemented, if the player enters the enemy's line of sight, the enemy should chase the player down.
 However, if you stop moving, the enemy will slowly push you off the screen.
 We'll address this in the next part.

 ## Dealing Damage to the Player